medleyjs/medley/docs/Hooks.md

 });
 ```

-To modify the payload using an `async` hook, return the new payload:
+To modify the payload using an `async` hook, return the new payload.

 ```js
 app.addHook('onSend', async (req, res, payload) => {